-A school that is found to be in full compliance with the Standards following a FAR during the final year of the previous period of accreditation will be granted unconditional accreditation for a maximum of six years.
+A school that is found to be in full compliance with the Standards following a Full Accreditation Review (FAR) during the final year of the previous period of accreditation will be granted accreditation for a period of either three or six years.
 In some instances, areas for improvement may be identified with a recommendation that they be implemented by the time of the next mid-cycle inspection.
 The school is required to notify the Commission promptly of any substantive change, to remain in full compliance with the ACCM Standards of Accreditation and to complete the annual database and other required documentation.
 The purpose of these requirements is to enable the Commission to determine if the school remains in full compliance with the Standards and should retain its accreditation status.

-In circumstances where a school has already been granted accreditation (unconditional or conditional), the Commission may place it on probation if it falls out of substantial compliance with the Standards.
+In circumstances where a school has already been granted accreditation (three or six years), the Commission may place it on probation if it falls out of substantial compliance with the Standards.
 The Commission will conduct detailed annual documentary reviews of a school that has been placed on probation to monitor its progress.
 In some circumstances, additional site inspections (medical school campus, clinical sites) may be necessary.

 A school may spend a maximum of two years in probationary status.
-At the end of the two-year period, based on the annual reviews and site visits as appropriate, ACCM will either upgrade the school to conditional accreditation or withdraw accreditation entirely, unless the ACCM extends the period for achieving compliance for good cause shown.
+At the end of the two-year period, based on the annual reviews and site inspections as appropriate, ACCM will accredit the school to for three years, withdraw accreditation entirely, or extend the probationary period for achieving compliance for good cause shown.